zhhhhhhhy/MASArena/docs/architecture/system_overview.md

-# Multi-Agent Benchmark System Architecture
+# MASArena's System Architecture

-This document provides a detailed overview of the Multi-Agent Benchmark system's architecture.
+This document provides a detailed overview of the MAS Arena system's architecture.
 It explains the core components, their interactions, and the overall data flow when running a benchmark.

 ## High-Level Architecture